Digestive Health Procedures

 The magnetic attraction causes the beads to open and close when you swallow, creating a barrier to prevent food and stomach acids from flowing backward into your esophagus.

-Roux-en-Y
+Roux-en-Y gastric bypass

-Your surgeon will divide your stomach in a small upper pouch and a larger lower pouch, with your small intestine connected to both.
-This redirects stomach acids down the digestive system and stops them from refluxing back into your esophagus.
+This is a minimally invasive robotic laparoscopic procedure.
+The surgeon separates your stomach into a small upper pouch and a lower pouch, with your small intestine connected to both.
+This redirects the stomach acids down to the small intestine and prevents reflux into your esophagus.

-Additional colorectal procedures
+Additional colorectal procedures.

 Our doctors are highly trained in colorectal surgery, no matter how routine or complicated.